 Email is one of the most profitable digital marketing channels available to brands today.
 However, that doesn’t mean you can just go into email marketing without a plan and expect to see success.

-If you want to fully leverage the power of emails in 2019, here are seven steps you need to take.
+If you want to fully leverage the power of emails, here are seven steps you need to take.

 The first step in maximizing the effectivity of your email marketing is choosing the right email marketing service.
 You can pick from tons of email service providers (ESPs) available today that cater to brands of various sizes, budgets, and marketing needs.